B-Galati/monolog-sentry-handler/doc/guide-symfony.md

     -   Current user
     -   Client IP (Resolves X-Forwarded-For)
 -   Remove deprecation logs from production logs and thus in Sentry breadcrumbs
--   Enable only [`RequestIntegration`](https://docs.sentry.io/platforms/php/default-integrations/#requestintegration) default integration;
+-   Enable only high value integrations like [`RequestIntegration`](https://docs.sentry.io/platforms/php/default-integrations/#requestintegration) default;
     Thus `ExceptionListenerIntegration` and `FatalErrorListenerIntegration` are disabled as these features are already managed by Symfony.

+An [implementation example](https://github.com/B-Galati/monolog-sentry-handler-example) of this guide has been created if you want to quickly test the behavior of the handler.

 ## Table of contents (generated with [DocToc](https://github.com/thlorenz/doctoc))